Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Identity/README.md

 Please make your provisioned system dependant on this IAM-API Users Target Connector and make sure that the values needed to be written back are stored on the account data (e.g UserPrincipalName).

 # Custom Connector Configuration
-Please add the Custom Connector Configuration to this Target System.
+Please add the following JSON Custom Connector Configuration to this Target System.

 [
   {